-This paddle enables seamless and effective strokes without splattering in and out of the water with its slender and broad blade design.
+With its slender and broad blade design, this paddle enables seamless and effective strokes without splattering in and out of the water.
 The rock guard innovation from Bending Branches protects against cracks, breaks, and other damages to the blade's tip.

 Paddles like this thoughtfully designed paddle come in various sizes and are great for handling around tight corners.

-However, the paddle is thick and may seem awkward to more skilled paddlers.
-Nevertheless, it is a sturdy piece of canoeing equipment suitable for large bodies of water, such as lakes and rivers.
+However, the thick paddle may seem awkward to more skilled paddlers.
+Nevertheless, it is a sturdy canoeing equipment suitable for large bodies of water, such as lakes and rivers.

-The Bending Branches beavertail recreational model will function well, and you will enjoy paddling alone on it.
-If you are not satisfied with your new paddle, it comes with a one-year warranty.
+The Bending Branches beavertail recreational model will function well, and you will enjoy paddling alone.
+If you are unsatisfied with your new paddle, it has a one-year warranty.

 The Crooked Creek paddle is among the most durable alternatives with its multi-ply laminated structure and weatherproof polyurethane coating.
 In addition, it contains epoxy resin that provides additional durability.

 The weight is also meager for a wooden paddle, only 1.5 pounds.
-This pen provides a stable and comfortable grip with its sleek shaft and hardwood grip.
+With its sleek shaft and hardwood grip, this pen provides a stable and comfortable grip.

 This paddle is treated with PU, protecting the hardwood in fresh or salt water.
 The 4- and 6-foot models are available for tall canoers.

-There is an A-Palm grip on this canoe paddle, which provides a comfortable feel in hand.
+This canoe paddle has an A-Palm grip, which provides a comfortable feel in hand.
 The blade is flat for quick paddling, and Multi-process manufacturing allows the blade to be lightweight and robust.

 Featuring epoxy rock guards and a polyurethane coating, the Crooked Creek Wood Paddle has been crafted with a level of detail usually reserved for more expensive canoe paddles.
 These paddles have consistently received compliments for their stylish and long-lasting finish.